Chip-475/ClickerGame/README.md

     return finalCost;
 }
 ```
-*upgrade cost start from 100 coins and increase by 60% for each rarity (common doesn't increase base cost) than another 35% for every rank going from 1 to 5 lastly current pet level also is used to calc next level cost,this cost is rounded to the nearest 10 multiple*
+*Upgrade costs start from 100 coins and increases by 60% for each rarity(common doesn't increase base cost), then another 35% for each rank, going from 1 to 5.
+Lastly, current pet level is also used to calculate upgrade cost, this cost is then rounded to the nearest multiple of 10.*